digital-asset/daml/daml-lf/spec/value.rst

 *since version 4*

-A homogeneous map of values.
+A homogeneous map where keys are strings.

 In this version, these fields are included: